-- No disturbances by deformations of the dead outermost layer of the bark, induced by temperature and air-humidity (a general argument in favour of point dendrometers and against band dendrometers). - Minimal sensitivity to temperature and other weather impacts due to the circular construction of the frame and the weatherproof electronic displacement-sensor allow for more accurate measurements. - The spot of measurement is not influenced by the mounting screws because it is not in the horizontal line of the anchor points. - Compatibility to most logging systems and easy to power with a stable 5V DC supply. - · Easy to mount.
-The only tool needed is a screw driver. - Minor disturbance of the tree stem. - Weatherproof materials. - Constructed, produced and tested by experts in tree physiology.
+- No disturbances by deformations of the dead outermost layer of the bark, induced by temperature and air-humidity (a general argument in favour of point dendrometers and against band dendrometers). - Minimal sensitivity to temperature and other weather impacts due to the circular construction of the frame and the weatherproof electronic displacement-sensor allow for more accurate measurements. - The spot of measurement is not influenced by the mounting screws. - Compatibility to most logging systems and easy to power with a stable 5V DC supply. - · Easy to mount.
+The only tool needed is a screw driver. - · Minor disturbance of the tree stem. - Weatherproof materials. - Constructed, produced and tested by experts in tree physiology.
 Made in Switzerland.